saturnlighting/literature-review/README.md

 # Discussion

-Street lighting increases cyclists’ sense of safety at night by helping them see and be seen by other road users during their journey.
-It also provides them with a greater sense of security against possible threats in the dark.

-Street lighting provision.
-There may be big differences between countries.
-E.g. parks in Spain are all well lit, while in the UK most of them are unlit.
-Population density may be an important factor.

 #### To what extent does road lighting influence cycling uptake?

 The positive results obtained in studies looking at the association